PMT/vPvM Regulation

 United Nations Stockholm Convention

-- prohibit the production, use, import and export of PFOA and its derivatives
+- prohibit the production, use, import and export of PFOA, PFHxS, their salts and derivatives ;

-- limit the production and use of PFOS and its derivatives
+- limit the production and use of PFOS, its salts and derivatives and PFOSF.

 This legislation is implemented in the European Union by the POP Regulation.